A History of Modern Graffiti Typefaces - Part 6 of 6

 Captions & tags are both written forms.
 Throws & blocks are similar animals with similar function.
 The line between a piece & a wildstyle is blurry at best.
 3D realism is pretty distinct.
 Productions could potentially be represented using a family of complimentary fonts but that's a bit of a stretch.
 This brings us full circle, back to the original conclusion.
 A graffiti style font is essentially a font that can be used to type out tags, throws or pieces.

 With a basic absense of limits, graffiti lettering will forever defy strict categorization.
 The categorization of typefaces in general similarly blurs & blends around the edges of each category.
 As it is within the greater world of visual art, graffiti is a microcosm within type, an independent universe.
 Unlike most other genres of visual art, graffiti started from scratch.
-Beginning with the artistic prowess of the average child, the art form expanded & evolved rapidly, pulling in any & every influence, technique, tool or other resource it needed to survive, adapy & develop.
+Beginning with the artistic prowess of the average child, the art form expanded & evolved rapidly, pulling in any & every influence, technique, tool or other resource it needed to survive, adapt & evolve.
 This process tends to repeat every time graffiti springs up in a new geographical location, a new medium or media.
 Predictably, the emergence of graffiti lettering into the domain of mechanical type clearly repeated this process.
-While scientifically unsatisfying, the intention of the author is a major factor in identifying the pressence of its influence.
-In the end, any viable definitiion of a graffiti genre within type centers around the core concepts of tags, throws & pieces.
+While scientifically unsatisfying, the intention of the author is a major factor in determining whether or not a font is a "graffiti style font".
+Graffiti writers who know the motif best can usually identify the pressence of its influence at a glance.
+If there must be a genre then thats how it should be defined, as the graffiti artists, the style writers define it.
+In the end, any viable definitiion of a graffiti genre within type centers around those core lettering concepts of tags, throws & pieces.